For women who are tired of surviving in ways they’ve already outgrown.

 Maybe anxiety keeps your mind running long after the day ends.

-Maybe slowing down feels strangely uncomfortable.
+Maybe rest feels strangely uncomfortable.

 In a world that often rewards over-functioning — especially from women — it makes sense to feel overwhelmed.